 Ec 100 abc.
 Business Economics.
-10 units (4-0-6); first, second, third terms.
+9 units (3-0-6); first, second, third terms.
 Open to graduate students.
 This course endeavors to bridge the gap between engineering and business, especially industry.
-It is intended for two groups of technically trained students: 1) those who wish sooner or later, to take advantage of opportunities in industry beyond their strict technical fields, and 2) those who will be engaged in teaching and in scientific research, but who wish to get an understanding of industry in both its technical and philosophical aspects.
+It is intended for two groups of technically trained students: 1) those who wish, sooner or later, to take advantage of opportunities in industry beyond their strict technical fields, and 2) those who will be engaged in teaching and in scientific research, but who wish to get an understanding of industry in both its technical and philosophical aspects.
 The broad assumptions in the course are that technical training is an excellent approach to positions of general responsibility in business and industry, and that technically trained men going into industry can make significant contributions to the improved functioning of the economy.
-The principal divisions of the subject matter of the courses are: 1) business organization, 2) industrial promotion and finance, 3) factory management, 4) industrial sales, and 5) business economic topics, especially the business cycle.
+The principal divisions of the subject matter of the courses are: 1) industrial organization and finance, 2) factory management with emphasis on automation, 3) industrial sales, 4) personal investments, and 5) business economic topics, especially the business cycle.
 This treatment provides a description of the industrial economy about us and of the latest management techniques.
 The points of most frequent difficulty are given special study.
 The case method of instruction is used extensively in the course.
 Instructor: Gilbert.